Brandin Cooks Player Prop Bets for NFL Week 18 - Houston vs. Tennessee - NewsBreak

 Discover player props odds, plays, and insights for Brandin Cooks in his Week 18 contest with the Houston Texans against the Tennessee Titans.

-There will be player prop bet markets available for Brandin Cooks before he hits the field for NFL action on Sunday at 1:00 PM ET live on CBS.
-AFC South foes play in Week 18 when Cooks and the Houston Texans (4-12) meet the Tennessee Titans (11-5) at NRG Stadium.
+There will be player prop betting options available for Brandin Cooks before he hits the field for NFL action on Sunday at 1:00 PM ET live on CBS.
+Cooks' Houston Texans (4-12) and the Tennessee Titans (11-5) meet in a Week 18 matchup between AFC South rivals at NRG Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .